itsabgr/itsabgr/readme.md

 I started programming at 16 by learning Lua in a self-study manner.
 I am known as an eager researcher and enjoy studying, designing, and building systems, especially network-based ones.
-I have the knowledge of low-level network programming on Linux, for this Ubuntu is my OS.
+I have knowledge of low-level network programming on Linux, and for this Ubuntu is my OS.
 I built 15+ projects, some within a team but mostly on my own as a software engineer and a backend developer.